 I realized while I was writing this post that I need to take new fitness photos.
+This one has nothing to do with any of my total body workout favorites!
 I’ve used the good ones I have, and the others are grainy, but I digress.
 I’ve worked hard to become strong.
 I have varied my workouts between isolation exercises and full body workouts over time depending on what I was trying to achieve.
 I tried extremely hard to gain bulk and weight but other than five pounds, it was impossible.
 Once I realized that I wasn’t meant to be the size I hoped for, I shifted my focus to strength and overall health and well-being.
 I prefer overall body workouts.
 They make me feel good.

 Over time I’ve chosen the total body workouts that work best for me.
 I find the ones I am better at have more of a rhythmic movement than the ones that don’t, like burpees.

 In my post, Spice up your life – your fitness life that is!
 I talked about the five essential elements of fitness: cardio, strength, core, balance, and stretching/flexibility.
 All five are key to maintaining a healthy routine.

 Here are some of my favorite overall workouts and why I like them best.
 Not included on this list are the fusion fitness classes my sister taught since she doesn’t anymore.
 Hopefully, she will start it again one day.
 Just know that it was TOUGH and fun and awesome.

 I’m ranking them in reverse order because I feel like being suspenseful today, and I’m trying to make you wonder which one will triumph in the end.
 I will also pretend that you won’t just scan the clearly marked headings to see it all at once!

 - Focus: Arms, shoulders, back, core and your glutes to a lesser extent